BNeel96/Responsible_Machine_Learning/README.md

 image
   - Retrained the most accurate model above 0.8 AIR
   - Best AUC: 0.7805 above 0.8 AIR (0.8083).
 Remediated EBM retrained with AUC: 0.7805.
-  - Checked that other groups are not adversely impacted y change: Adverse impact ratio for Asian people vs. White people: 1.156.
-Adverse impact ratio for Black people vs. White people: 0.808.
-Adverse impact ratio for Females vs. Males: 0.956.
+  - Checked that other groups are not adversely impacted by change:
+    - Adverse impact ratio for Asian people vs. White people: 1.156.
+    - Adverse impact ratio for Black people vs. White people: 0.808.
+    - Adverse impact ratio for Females vs. Males: 0.956.
     This analysis shows that even with a selective cutoff of 0.17, less discriminatory models are available.
-The new set of features and hyperparameters leads to a ~13% increase in AIR with a ~5% decrease in AUC.
+The new set of features and hyperparameters used in the model leads to a ~13% increase in AIR with a ~5% decrease in AUC.
 - Describe how your group's best remediated model is designed to be used
   - This will help us identify the people who are paying more for the American Dream of home ownership because of their ethinicity/gender/individual bias
 - Describe the intended users for your group's best remediated model